 Weight Loss [also, combine apple cider vinegar with bee pollen for more potential weight loss benefits]

 Benefits to people suffering Osteoporosis

 Benefits as an anti-inflammatory agent

 Benefits to hair / skin / nails

-Many people start out on the right path by purchasing a bottle of the ACV and attempting to consume it by the teaspoon mixed with a drink.
+Many people start out on the right path by purchasing a bottle of apple cider vinegar and attempting to consume it by the teaspoon mixed with a drink.
 Usually, this lasts only a few days.
 The product is acidic tasting, as one would expect, and really quite unpleasant.
 A better way is to use concentrated (dried) powder, either as a loose powder or in tablet/capsule form.
 Though there’s still a pungent odor the taste is generally avoided when consuming a capsule.
 It can be consumed safely in quantities of up to 5000mg per day, though generally, this is more than is actually necessary to yield a benefit.